Shift3/standards-and-practices/conventions/code-reviews.md

         * Provide code examples, references, links, etc when applicable

-        * Don’t forget to compliment the sumitter on good stuff, too!
+        * Don’t forget to compliment the submitter on good stuff, too!

 2. Mark your review as one of the following:
     `Request Changes`: If there are bugs in the code or something unacceptable being introduced to the code base (swearing in comments, console. s etc.), you should block the PR and leave detailed comments as to why.
 If you block a PR and the author resubmits changes, get to them as quickly as you can and approve the PR once it's addressed